We are a faith-based organization of caring individuals providing HOPE and Healing to the Mothers of Military and Veteran Suicide.

-Our specialized retreats are 3-4 days of bonding with other mothers, nature-based activities, daily affirmation and prayer, yoga, meditation, grief therapy and ending with a remembrance of their child ceremony.
-There are several locations with 5 retreats planned for 2023 and 2024.
+Our specialized retreats are 3-4 days of bonding with other mothers, nature-based activities, daily affirmation and prayer, meditation, grief therapy and ending with a remembrance of their child ceremony.
+The retreat is held in beautiful coastal St. Marys, GA with 3 retreats planned for 2023 and 2024.

 All lodging, food and activities while at the retreat are paid for through generous donations and love gifts of our friends that care for these very special mommas.